 In order to have a misdemeanor expunged in Ohio, a person must wait one year from the termination of the case.
 This would include any period of probation or fulfillment of all court orders.
 Further, one has to be a “Eligible Offender” as defined under ORC 2953.31:

-“Eligible offender” is defined as a person who “has not more than one felony conviction, not more than two misdemeanor convictions if the convictions are not of the same offense, or not more than one felony conviction and one misdemeanor conviction in this state or any other jurisdiction.”
-As a result of Senate Bill 337 which went into effect in September 2012, a person can now have more than one conviction expunged.
+“Eligible offender” is defined as a person who “has not more than one felony conviction, not more than two misdemeanor convictions, or not more than one felony conviction and one misdemeanor conviction in this state or any other jurisdiction.”
+As a result of Senate Bill 337 and Senate Bill 143, a person can now have more than one conviction expunged.
 As a result of this change in the law, many more people are eligible for an expungement.
 Further, people who were previously prohibited from applying for an expungement and sealing under the old law, are now eligible under the new law.
 As of September, 2012, people with the following convictions or combination of convictions are eligible for an expungement and sealing of their record: 1) one felony conviction; or 2) one misdemeanor conviction; or 3) one felony conviction and one misdemeanor conviction even if they are not related to the same case, or 4) two misdemeanor convictions even if they are not related to the same case.
 (Convictions for minor misdemeanors, including most non-serious traffic offenses do not count as conviction.
 Further, 2-3 convictions related to the same case are considered as one conviction.)

 “One conviction” can include a series of 2 to 3 convictions from the same case.
 ORC 2953.31 provides that if a person was convicted of two or more crimes based upon the same action, then all of those convictions will be considered as one conviction and all the charges can be expunged and sealed from their record.
 An Eligible Offender may have “one conviction” that was made up of 2 or 3 misdemeanor convictions, and still have an an expungement of a separate misdemeanor or felony conviction and qualify for first offender expungement under the Ohio Expungement Statute.